wangechi01-a/Land-Cover-Project/README.md

 #### Classification Model Development

 #### Overview
-This project focuses on building a classification model through comprehensive data preprocessing, feature engineering, and model training.
-The goal is to extract meaningful insights from the dataset and develop an effective predictive model.
+This project focuses on building a land cover classification model using a dataset containing geographic and environmental features.
+The goal is to preprocess the data, engineer relevant features, and train a robust classification model to accurately classify different land cover types(building, cropland, watercover).

 #### Features
 - Data Loading and Cleaning